 Yes, the ham, cured in 1902 by the Gwaltney Food meat company, was his personal pet.
 He even decided to put a brass collar on it and paraded it around various expeditions to prove to customers his meat could actually be kept without being refrigerated.
 Um, I don’t know what to say about that.
 Is that even sanitary?

-According to, ham experts (because at the end of the day, they are ham experts), the dry curing process used to create the ham involves salting the meat and draining the blood, which actually allows for a longer shelf life and a richer flavor.
+Surprisingly, despite it being the world’s oldest ham, this is actually true!
+According to, ham experts (because at the end of the day, they are ham experts), the dry curing process used to create the ham involves salting the meat and draining the blood, which actually allows for longer shelf life and a richer flavor.
 Microbiologists, or ham experts, say that the ham is technically still edible if one wanted to eat it.

 One of those has is the largest ham in the world, so the gang’s all there.
-A nonstop live streamed “ham cam” is watching over the hams.
+A nonstop live-streamed “ham cam” is watching over the hams 24/7.
 The ham also has a Twitter account to please the fans.
-Because, who doesn’t have a twitter now a days? #pleasedonteatityouwillprobablybesick
+Because who doesn’t have a twitter nowadays?
+Happy 116th birthday!